 Start by reviewing the types of copywriting you want to write, then find out the standard industry fees for these projects.

-AWAI’s 2020 Copywriting Pricing Guide is an excellent free resource that will give you a full break down of 75 common copywriting projects and how to price them.
+AWAI’s Copywriting Pricing Guide is an excellent free resource that will give you a full breakdown of 75 common copywriting projects and how to price them.

-When you’re first starting out, you should likely charge toward the lower end of the ranges we’ve given in the Copywriting Pricing Guide.
+When you’re first learning the basics of copywriting, you should likely charge toward the lower end of the ranges we’ve given in the Copywriting Pricing Guide.
 But, as you gain more skill and experience in copywriting, you can start moving your way up that range.

 If you’re interested in delving into pricing in more detail, AWAI’s Simplest Guide to Pricing Copy Projects program will take you through everything you need to know to set your fees like a pro and reach your income goals as quickly as possible.

 How much money you can make as a copywriter depends on a few different factors.

 First, you need to define your income goals and how much money you want to make as a copywriter.

 You’ll also need to decide which type of copywriting you’d like to do and what the earning potential of those projects are.

 These are the topics we’ll cover in two other sections.